Moaesaycto/flight-tracker/README.md

 # Moae's Flight Tracker

-**Type:** Application / Live Tracker · **Tech Stack:** PySide6, OpenGL · **Hardware:** RTL-SDR, GPS · **Status:** Active
+**Type:** Application / Live Tracker · **Tech Stack:** PySide6, OpenGL, dump1090 · **Hardware:** RTL-SDR, GPS · **Status:** Active

 ## **Overview**

 This flight tracker has been designed to track planes without the need of external APIs or even an internet connection.
-You connect the relevant pieces of hardware and run `start.sh`, and it should automatically set everything up for you.
+You connect the relevant pieces of hardware and run `start.sh`; it should automatically set everything up for you.
 I personally use the following:

 - RTL-SDR BLOG V3
 - TEL0138 (GPS Tracker)

-This software is still in active development and is not ready for actual use.
+This software is super simple, and will be updated in the future if the inspiration hits me again.
+But for now, this is a very basic example as a proof of concept.

 ### **Features**

 Tracking is done with [dump1090](https://github.com/antirez/dump1090) and GPS tracking is done through [pynmea2](https://github.com/Knio/pynmea2).
 Follow the setup below to set up the hardware and prepare the config file, and simply run the `start.sh` script to get it up and running.

-Enjoy!
+- The script uses [ADS-B](https://en.wikipedia.org/wiki/Automatic_Dependent_Surveillance%E2%80%93Broadcast), which is read in the [SBS](https://web.archive.org/web/20250618023507/https://woodair.net/SBS/Article/Barebones42_Socket_Data.htm) format.
+- The radar itself is rendered using a custom OpenGL engine with the aid of a geometry primitive class to create objects simply.
+This may be used in the future to add features.

 ### **Purpose**